conp-pcno-training/SDC-LOSSLESS-QC/_episodes/03-making_decisions_about_the_data.md

 > > ## Example B
 > >
 > > ![Scroll Plot 3b]({{ page.root }}/fig/qc_example_03b.png "Scroll Plot - Example 3b")
 > > At the time period around 597-599 seconds, several components have artefacts and the AMICA orange highlight is lighter during this period.
-Removing this time period would be the best decision here.
+Removing this time period would likely be the best decision here.
+The time periods between 988 and 989, and between 992 - 994 are a bit more ambiguous because the artefacts aren't very large, and removing the lower components would probably be sufficient in order to leave in those time periods.
 > >
 > > {: .output}
 > {: .solution}